NextCapital/copy-service/README.md

 const jsxCopy = reactEvaluator.getCopy('some.copy.key', { some: 'substitutions' });
 ```

+## Commit Format and Changelog

+To automatically generate a changelog, this project uses the [generate-changelog](https://github.com/lob/generate-changelog) package, which requires a standardized commit format.
+See this [doc](https://github.com/BLC/ux-framework/wiki#commit-format) for how to properly format commit messages.

+For `category`, use the following categories for this repository:

+* `Action`: Changes to the Action class
+* `BaseApplication`: Changes to the BaseApplication class
+* `DesignArray`: Changes to the DesignArray class
+* `DesignObject`: Changes to the DesignObject class
+* `FormatEvaluator`: Changes to the FormatEvaluator or related classes
+* `GlobalState`: Changes to the GlobalState class
+* `History`: Changes to the History or HistoryScope classes
+* `MemoryTracker`: Changes to the MemoryTracker class
+* `Pickable`: Changes to the Pickable class
+* `build`: Changes to the build process
+* `primitives`: Changes to the Design Value class or any subclasses
+* `services`: Changes to code in the services folder not captured by other categories
+* `other`: Changes not captured in the above categories

+Further, you **must** use the versioning npm scripts (`version:<major,minor,patch>`) to bump the package version.
+This will generate the appropriate changelog and bump the package version for you. **Do not use `npm version <major,minor,patch>`.**

 ## Contributing to Copy Service

 **WARNING: This project involves complex technical concepts.
 Developing on this project will likely be more difficult than other projects.**